madiana93678/Barrier-Option-Pricing-MC/README.md

 ## Hedging Strategies

 ### **1. Normal Delta Hedging Strategy**
-The **Normal Delta Hedging** strategy is a straightforward approach used to replicate the payoff of an option by adjusting the portfolio's delta at each time step.
-In this strategy:
+The **Normal Delta Hedging** strategy is a classical approach used to replicate the payoff of an option by dynamically adjusting the portfolio's delta at each time step.
+This strategy involves the following key steps:

-- **Delta** is calculated using the **Black-Scholes** formula, which measures the sensitivity of the option price to changes in the underlying asset price.
+- **Delta Calculation**: Delta is calculated using the **Black-Scholes model**, which estimates how sensitive the option's price is to changes in the underlying asset’s price.
+For barrier options, the Black-Scholes formula is **adapted** by incorporating the **probability of activation** (for knock-in options) or **probability of deactivation** (for knock-out options).

+    - For **knock-in options**, the **probability of activation** is calculated using the **standard Black-Scholes formula**, with an additional adjustment that takes into account the likelihood of the barrier being breached.

+    - For **knock-out options**, the formula is adjusted to account for the **probability of the option remaining inactive** (i.e., the barrier is never breached).

+    The delta is then calculated based on this adapted Black-Scholes model.

-- At each time step, the portfolio is rebalanced by buying or selling the underlying asset in order to maintain a position that matches the delta of the option.
+- **Portfolio Adjustment**: At each time step, the portfolio is rebalanced to match the **current delta** of the option.
+This involves buying or selling the underlying asset in order to maintain a position that is consistent with the option’s delta.
+The goal is to keep the portfolio neutral to small changes in the underlying asset’s price.

-- **Rebalancing occurs at each time step**, ensuring that the portfolio remains dynamically adjusted according to the option's delta.
+- **Rebalancing Frequency**: In this strategy, the portfolio is rebalanced **at each time step**, ensuring that the portfolio always reflects the most current delta.

-This strategy works well for simpler options, but it may not be optimal in the case of **barrier options** due to the **path-dependence** of such options.
-As the asset price approaches the barrier, the delta can change rapidly, making it harder for the strategy to fully capture the option's behavior.
+The main advantage of the **Normal Delta Hedging Strategy** is that it is relatively **simple** and **computationally inexpensive**.
+However, it may not work well for more complex **path-dependent options** like **barrier options**, because it does not account for the changes in delta that might occur when the asset price is near the barrier or experiences large fluctuations.
+As a result, it can sometimes lead to large hedging errors.

 ### **2. Monte Carlo-based Delta Hedging Strategy**
-The **Monte Carlo-based Delta Hedging Strategy** uses **Monte Carlo simulations** to generate multiple price paths for the underlying asset and dynamically adjust the portfolio in response to those simulated paths.
-In this strategy:
+The **Monte Carlo-based Delta Hedging Strategy** is an advanced approach that uses **Monte Carlo simulations** to dynamically adjust the portfolio’s delta in response to multiple simulated future price paths.
+This strategy involves the following steps:

-- The **delta** is calculated for each price path at every time step using the **Black-Scholes formula**, just like the normal strategy.
-- However, instead of rebalancing the portfolio at fixed intervals, this strategy allows for **dynamic rebalancing** based on the evolution of the price paths.
-It can adjust more frequently in areas of high volatility or near the barrier, improving the accuracy of the hedge.
-- **Monte Carlo simulation** is used to account for the uncertainty and randomness in the price paths, ensuring that the hedging strategy adapts to multiple potential future scenarios.
+- **Simulating Price Paths**: The Monte Carlo simulation generates a large number of potential price paths for the underlying asset.
+These paths are generated using **geometric Brownian motion**, which is the same model used in the Black-Scholes formula, but with randomness introduced to account for uncertainty in the asset price’s future behavior.

+- **Delta Calculation at Every Time Step**: At each step along the simulated paths, **delta** is recalculated based on the price of the underlying asset and the time to maturity.
+The calculation uses the **Black-Scholes adapted formula** for barrier options, which accounts for the **probability of activation** (for knock-in options) or **probability of deactivation** (for knock-out options) in addition to the standard Black-Scholes delta formula.

+    - The formula for **delta** is adjusted by the **probability of barrier activation** or **deactivation** depending on whether it's a knock-in or knock-out option.

+- **Dynamic Rebalancing**: Unlike the normal strategy, the **Monte Carlo strategy** allows for **more frequent rebalancing** based on the evolution of each simulated path.
+The portfolio is adjusted continuously at each time step to reflect the current delta.
+The rebalancing is more flexible and adapts to volatility and asset price movements, especially as the price approaches the barrier.

+- **Monte Carlo Simulation**: The main benefit of the Monte Carlo approach is that it allows for a much **more dynamic response** to changes in the price path.
+By simulating multiple paths, it accounts for the **path-dependence** of barrier options and adjusts the portfolio based on the underlying asset's price trajectory.

-This strategy is more computationally expensive but provides **better accuracy** by allowing for more flexible and responsive rebalancing.
+While the **Monte Carlo-based Hedging Strategy** is **computationally more expensive** than the normal strategy, it provides **better accuracy** by allowing for more flexible and responsive rebalancing.
 It can be particularly useful in hedging **path-dependent options** like **barrier options**, where the payoff is contingent on the underlying asset’s price reaching certain levels (barriers) at any point in time.

 ## Metrics for Comparison